Add Row

 After your inspection and estimate is complete, your repair shop will typically communicate with your insurance company to get formal approval before any collision repair process begins.
 This phase is often called the “authorization stage.”
 Your insurance company will review the estimate, possibly send an adjuster to look at your vehicle, and decide which costs they’ll cover.
 They may request more information or alternative options (like using aftermarket instead of OEM parts) to minimize repair cost.
 It’s important for you as a vehicle owner to understand your rights during this process and to ask your shop about the extent and limitations of coverage.

 Some insurance companies have direct repair relationships with certain auto body repair shops.
-While this can make claims handling faster, you’re not obligated to use only those shops.
+While this can make claims handling faster, direct repair arrangements are for the benefit of the shop and the insurance carrier, and you’re not obligated to use only those shops.
 You have the right to choose the auto repair shop that serves your needs best.
 Strong communication is key: a qualified repair technician will keep you informed and make sure all negotiations with the insurance company are transparent and in your favor.
 At this point in the auto collision repair journey, clarity between all parties protects your investment and enables a faster, smoother restoration of your vehicle.

 insurance adjuster and auto body repair technician collaborating during basics of collision repair process